zackmarks/InstagramFollowerAnalysis/README.md

 Have these two files (followers_1.json and following.json) in the same directory as the followers.py.
 The names given are default names.
 Do not change them.

+#To Use
+Have your versions of the downloaded data (followers_1.json and following.json) and followers.py in the same directory and run how you would normally run a program.
+You do not need to change followers.py.
+Please do not change the names of the downloaded JSON files, as Instagram gives them default names that work in the program.